 When buying life insurance, the top priority for most people is price.
 But remember that term life insurance stays with you for a decade or more, and permanent life insurance lasts the rest of your life.

 J.D.
-Power factors customer satisfaction and price into a company’s overall rating, but also includes less tangible parts of the customer experience like communication and interactions between a company and its customers.
+Power factors customer satisfaction and price into a company’s overall rating, but also includes less tangible parts of the customer experience, like communication and interactions between a company and its customers.

-For its 2020 U.S. Life Insurance Survey, J.D.
-Power surveyed a total of 9,143 customers between June and August 2020.
+For its 2022 U.S. Life Insurance Survey, J.D.
+Power surveyed a total of 5,583 customers between June and August 2022.
 Based on the survey results, J.D.
 Power assigns every life insurance company a score out of 1,000, which translates into a Power Circle rating between two and five.
 Two Power Circles means a company is less satisfactory than its peers, while five indicates best-in-class ratings.

 J.D.
 Power researchers assess businesses based on reported customer satisfaction in six categories:

-Note that J.D.
+J.D.
 Power ratings are based on a limited number of customer surveys and are just one source of customer satisfaction data.
 We recommend you still do your own research and consider satisfaction ratings from places like the Better Business Bureau when comparing life insurance companies.

 The table below reflects overall customer satisfaction ratings out of 1,000 points for customers surveyed by J.D.
-Power with individual life insurance policies in 2020.
+Power with individual life insurance policies in 2022.

-Note: Power Circles are not currently available for the 2020 U.S. Life Insurance Survey results.
+Note: Power Circles are not currently available for the 2022 U.S. Life Insurance Survey results.